masterpointio/masterpoint.io/content/updates/terraform-controller-overview.md

 Despite these challenges, we still hope for the best outcome.
 The project is still alive, with some team members continuing their work and planning future developments.
 It's worth noting that the project could either be renamed and retain all repositories under the current organization or move to a different organization.

-We're happy to hear that the community is committed to continuing discussions about the project's future and development, and we're ready to support them in all possible ways.
+We're happy to hear that the community is committed to continuing discussions about the project's future and development, and we're ready to support them as believe this tool has some real potential.

 ## Conclusion

-The Terraform Controller could be a game-changer and make managing infrastructure as code in a GitOps framework a breeze.
-Still, we acknowledge that building a solid and usable solution requires more investments.
-We welcome any potential customers who are interested in learning more about this technology to reach out and chat with us!
+The Terraform Controller could be a game-changer in managing infrastructure as code via GitOps a breeze.
+Still, we acknowledge that building a solid and usable solution requires further investment.
+If you're interested in this approach, we welcome any engineering orgs who are interested in using this tool to [reach out and chat with us](https://masterpoint.io/contact/) as we'd love to build a true GitOps Terraform system for you!

 We would like to emphasize our positive experience with the community aspect of this product.
 The development team has been very responsive to our questions, providing fast and complete responses.
 While we understand that it may take some time to add requested features/fixes to the roadmap and implement them, we feel that the team was highly receptive to user feedback.
 Given recent news, we hope that everything goes as smoothly as possible for the team and the product they have been working so hard on.